veronikos/kottans-frontend/README.md

 ## Intro to HTML and CSS
 <ul>
    <li>what was new to me: Almost nothing in css html course on Udacity.
-Just had some fun.</li>
+Just had some fun.
+The same woth HTML Academy.
+It felt for me a bit like procrastination, rather than a studies.
+At the same time I has some practise.
+Looking very forward to JS course</li>
    <li>what surprised me: exists tag <code>&lt;pre&gt;</code> that shows all spaces in the text in your code.
 To write tags as they appear, use before & lt; and after & gt; (without spaces)
      <pre>
  /\_/\